davegallant/site/content/post/replacing-docker-with-podman-on-macos.md

 > If you're having an issue pulling images, you may need to remove `~/.docker/config.json` or remove the set of auths in the configuration as mentioned [here](https://stackoverflow.com/a/69121873/1191286).

-and then exec into the container:
+and then run and exec into the container:

 ```console
 $ podman run --rm -ti alpine